rahul1593/PID-Control/README.md

 The proportional component sets the response of the controller which is proportional to the error.
 If error is more, response would be aggressive, else mild.
 If only proportional constant is used, it would result in oscillations centered around the zero error points in the output.
 Following link show shows the output of P-controller(lower `Kp` value than used): <a href="https://youtu.be/A37PKPmfj9c">P-controller</a>.

 ### Integral
 The integral component sets the respose for accumulated error over time.
 This parameter is used to adjust the controller for systematic bias which is consistent throughout the process.
 Here we do not have any such bias, but it tries to slow the down the response of controller when it is about to reach the zero error position.
-This helps to keep the car around center of road(zero CTE).
+This helps to keep the car around center of road (zero CTE).

 ### Derivative
-This component takes the rate of change of the error and tries to smooth the response of the system and avoid the overshoot from the desired zero error position.
+This component takes the rate of change of the error and tries to smooth the response of the system which helps to avoid the overshoot from the desired zero error position.
 If this value is too large then the response will be too slow and controller might never reach the zero error position.
-Smalle value of this parameter might result in oscillations in the output.
+Smaller value of this parameter might result in oscillations in the output.
 Following link show shows the output of PD-controller: <a href="https://youtu.be/9jqWVUWnVRM">PD-controller</a>.

-In PD-controller, it can be seen that car is going near the corners because of slow down of th repsonse `Kp`.
+In PD-controller, it can be seen that car is going near the corners because of slow down of the repsonse from `Kp` due to `Kd`.

 Following are the parameter values which were chosen for the controller: